nikkrichko/nikkrichko/README.md

 Companies contact me when they need to understand:
-- why the program is slow ;
+- why the program is slow;
 - when it is necessary to build a process for detecting performance issues from scratch;
 - when it needs to teach the system automatically find issues during the development process.